NatronGitHub/Natron/Documentation/source/devel/PythonReference/NatronEngine/Double2DParam.rst

 Synopsis
 --------

-See :doc:`DoubleParam` for more informations on this class.
+See :doc:`DoubleParam` for more information on this class.

 Functions
 ^^^^^^^^^